 [ Short link this page: https://tinyurl.com/CALTswansea ]

-STING is delighted to announce two two-day workshops at Swansea University on Computer-Assisted Literary Translation (CALT) – part of IMLR’s OWRI project ‘Cross-Language Dynamics: Reshaping Community’, with additional support from Swansea’s Language Research Centre.
+STING is delighted to announce the third edition of Computer-Assisted Literary Translation (CALT) workshop at Swansea University – part of IMLR’s ‘Regional Conference Grant Scheme, with additional support from Swansea’s Language Research Centre.

-Both workshops comprise a day of presentations and discussions, and a day of hands-on training with experts in using diverse systems and tools, especially those which are free to use.
-These events are free.
+CALT workshop comprises presentations and discussions, as well as hands-on training with experts in using diverse systems and tools, especially those which are free to use.
 Academics, research students and practising translators are all welcome.

 Literary translators tend to resist using the systems which dominate the lives of most other professional translators: CAT tools, translation memories (TM), termbases, machine translation engines (MT).
 However, some researchers now argue that certain TM/MT tools can usefully be ‘hacked’ by literary translators for their own purposes, and also that certain other digital tools, developed for text and corpus analysis purposes, have value for literary translators.
 These include SketchEngine (language corpus research system), Stanford CoreNLP (natural language processing toolsuite), Voyant Tools (text analysis visualisation platform), CATMA (Computer Assisted Textual Markup and Analysis), or VVV (Version Variation Visualisation platform, developed at Swansea), and others.